To schedule a lecture, please contact us and inquire for details and schedule availability.

 New to the world of genealogy?
 Although it can be overwhelming at first, all it takes is a little bit of learning new genealogy research skills and some determination and you will soon discover just how addicting genealogy can be!
 Learn how to take the first steps of organizing your family tree, basics tools to assist you, understanding the genealogy language.
 (Can be 30 minutes or more.)

-Workshop length varies depending on material covered.
+Workshop length varies depending on the material covered.
 In-depth study and practice.

 Abstracts and Transcriptions